 Optimal international transaction scenarios:

-Cost justification emerges when international transaction sizes reach levels where wire fees become minimal percentages of the transaction value.
-A $500,000 equipment purchase from overseas with a $50 wire fee represents a 0.01% cost, negligible compared to the potential operational delays that could result from slower payment methods.
+Cost justification arises when international transaction sizes reach levels at which wire fees are minimal relative to the transaction value.
+A US$500,000 equipment purchase from overseas with a US$50 wire fee represents a 0.01% cost, negligible compared to the potential operational delays that could result from slower payment methods.

 For urgent international payments that require same-day settlement, businesses should consider stablecoin or in-network transfers for large amounts, which enable 24/7 processing without banking delays.

-For domestic high-value transactions, businesses can consider ACH or in-network transfers, which offer sufficient security at lower costs compared to domestic wire transfers.
+For domestic high-value transactions, businesses can consider ACH or in-network transfers, which offer sufficient security at lower cost than domestic wire transfers.

 Time-Critical International Operations

-For maximum speed requirements, businesses may also consider adding stablecoin transfers and in-network transfers to their payment stack, which enable 24/7 settlement without the restrictions of banking hours.
+For maximum speed, businesses may also consider adding stablecoin and in-network transfers to their payment stack, enabling 24/7 settlement without the restrictions of banking hours.

 Time-sensitive international use cases: